Genymobile/scrcpy/README.md

 **WARNING:** Pasting the computer clipboard to the device (either via
 <kbd>Ctrl</kbd>+<kbd>v</kbd> or <kbd>MOD</kbd>+<kbd>v</kbd>) copies the content
 into the device clipboard.
 As a consequence, any Android application could read its content.
-You should avoid to paste sensitive content (like passwords) that way.
+You should avoid pasting sensitive content (like passwords) that way.

 Some devices do not behave as expected when setting the device clipboard